- What Does a Notice Under Section 143(2) Mean?

 However, before issuing a scrutiny notice under section 143(2), the IT department sends an intimation under section 142(1).
 If the response to that intimation is not sent, or is not satisfactory, then the assessing officer issues the final notice under section 143(2).

-The inconsistencies and discrepancies found in one's ITR can be related to anything, such as over-reporting the losses, under-reporting the income, or claiming the deductions that you are not eligible for.
+The inconsistencies and discrepancies found in one's ITR can stem from any of the following: over-reporting losses, under-reporting income, or claiming deductions to which you are not eligible.

-This is to keep in mind that receiving a scrutiny notice does not blatantly mean you are guilty; it is only issued to ensure that you have not underpaid the taxes by any means.
+Keep in mind that receiving a scrutiny notice does not necessarily mean you are guilty; it is issued only to ensure you have not underpaid your taxes.

-Reasons Why A Notice Under Section 143(2) Is Issued
+Why a Notice Under Section 143(2) is Issued

-As mentioned, notice under Section 143(2) of the Income Tax Act 1961 is issued when the assessing officer identifies a mismatch or discrepancy in your ITR.
-The following are some of the situations under which the notice can be issued.
+As mentioned, Income Tax Notice under Section 143(2) of the Income Tax Act 1961 is issued when the assessing officer identifies a mismatch or discrepancy in your ITR.
+The following are some situations in which the notice can be issued.

-• According to the income earned, the amount of claimed tax deduction is not appropriate.
+- Given the income earned, the claimed tax deduction is not appropriate.

-• As per the records of the registrar, the property sale transactions are not disclosed in the ITR.
+- As per the registrar's records, property sale transactions are not disclosed in the ITR.

 Below is a rundown of the types of notices you can receive under section 143(2) of the Income Tax Act, 1961.